qgis/QGIS-Documentation/docs/user_manual/managing_data_source/supported_data.rst

 To enable PostGIS in your database you have to activate the extension in your database (open database and run ``CREATE EXTENSION postgis;``).
-PostGIS enabled databases also often named "PostGIS layer".
+PostGIS enabled databases are also often named "PostGIS layer".
 Using PostGIS, vector functions such as select and identify work more accurately than they do with GDAL layers in QGIS.